jonathanraes/get-medium/README.md

 - Handling URLs in a non-destructive manner
 - Module to return posts without them being truncated
 - Improve testing to use mocks and ensure each part of the data is returned
+- Add image URL if the post has an image

 ## License
 Copyright (c) 2017 Brian Emory